 - making the cookie shapes

-Mix the first 5 ingredients to make a crumb like consistency, form a well in the mixture and mix through the sweet potato puree.
+- Form a well in the mixture and then mix through the sweet potato puree to form a dough.
 Roll out thin on a floured surface.
-Use cutters.
-Bake 8 mins at 200oC.
-Enjoy!

 Do your kids like crackers?
 What do you serve them with?